 1. connect the pressure gauge to a known pressure source (the Electronic Deadweight Tester or Fluke 754 with a set of pressure modules)

 2. Generate a pressure of about 50% of its Full scale.
-Once the pressure is set, return the needle on the same value as the supplied pressure.
+Once the pressure is set, return the needle to the same value as the supplied pressure.
 For example, generate a 100 psi pressure from the reference standard, then fix the needle on the 100 psi scale reading on the pressure gauge.

 3. Perform verification to ensure that it is now within the accepted range.